633 W 5th Street #2890

 Whether you suffered burn-related injuries at work or elsewhere because of another’s negligence, you must speak to our Texas burn injury lawyer about your burn injury case.

-Burn injury cases vary in nature, and depending on the severity of your burns, you may be able to recover the following economic and non-economic damages.
+Burn injury cases vary in nature, and depending on your burns’ severity, you may recover the following economic and non-economic damages.

 Since each case is unique, it is best to speak to a burn injury attorney to help calculate the value of your burn injury claim.